||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 The man glowered.
 "What's it to you?"

 "No, he's not," confirmed Rhiannon.
-"He's a cheating, conniving, son of a bitch running some dodgy plot I want a piece of.
+"He's a cheating, conniving, son of a bitch running some dodgy scam I want a piece of.
 What are you up to, Vali?
 The backstage betting circle isn't usually your scene.
 What's your game?"

 "Let's just say I have an associated interest," the man said carefully.
 "Where's my magic swords?
 I've got orders for six already and punters are getting irate."